syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 #### Call

-A call activity is a global sub-process which is reused at various points of the business flow and you can set it with the `call` property of task.
+A call activity is a global sub-process that is reused at various points of the business flow and you can set it with the `call` property of task.

 {% highlight js %}